Chalarangelo/30-seconds-of-code/vectorDistance.md

 ### VectorDistance

-Returns the distance between two points.
+Returns the distance between two vectors.

 Use `Array.prototype.reduce()`,`Math.pow()` and `Math.sqrt()` to calculate the Euclidean distance between two vectors.